Procedure for Processing inquiries, applications, admissions and enrolment

 On the day of induction applicants will be enrolled on to MIHE’S system.
 MIHE will issue library and ID cards.

 Feedback on Admissions Decisions

-All enquiries about admissions decisions are dealt with on an individual basis between applicants and the appropriate Department and office of the Registrar of MIHE.
-An applicant may only request feedback/initiate a complaint.
+All enquiries about admissions decisions are dealt with on an individual basis between applicants and MIHE.
+An applicant may request feedback/initiate a complaint.

-If the candidate wishes to receive further information on any aspect of an application, including the reasons for an unsuccessful application, the candidate should make a request, preferably in writing, to the Registrar or relevant course leader.
-Feedback will only be given in relation to an applicant where the applicant has given permission under the Data Protection Act.
+If the candidate wishes to receive further information on any aspect of an application, including the reasons for an unsuccessful application, the candidate should make a request, preferably in writing to MIHE.
 Feedback will generally be provided by letter or e-mail within twenty working days of receipt of the request.

 Making a complaint

-If after receiving a response to the initial enquiry s/he wish to make a complaint about any aspect of his/her experience of the Institute’s admissions procedure, s/he should put her/his concerns in writing as soon as possible to the to the Registrar or relevant course leader.
+If after receiving a response to the initial enquiry s/he wish to make a complaint about any aspect of his/her experience of the Institute’s admissions procedure, s/he should put her/his concerns in writing as soon as possible to MIHE.
 Please note that an admissions decision will not normally be reviewed unless it appears that a substantial procedural error has occurred.